Ram-2200/Heart-Disease-Prediction/README.md

 jupyter notebook
 ```

-Make sure `data.csv` is available in the notebook's working directory.
+Make sure `dataset.csv` is available in the notebook's working directory.

 ---